Uber is being sued in Dallas by a woman who was paralyzed in an accident involving one of their drivers.

 Milburn was hospitalized with critical injuries: her spinal cord was severed, and she is now a paraplegic, unable to move anything below her chest.
 Her life will never be the same.

 She is now suing a variety of defendants, including Uber Technologies, as well as the Uber driver, Arian Yusufzai.
 She claims that Uber should have done a better job of vetting Yusufzai, who had a criminal record, and whose vehicle was uninsured and owned by a friend (who also had a criminal record).
 The vehicle owner is included as a defendant in the lawsuit, which also names Honda Motor Company.
 The lawsuit seeks to recover millions of dollars for her catastrophic injuries, but no amount can restore the quality of life she could have led before the car accident.

 Car accident law is a complicated field of law.
-Uber accidents, however, add another layer of complexity.
+Like accidents involving government entities such as police, or defective automobiles (product liability), Uber accidents, however, add another layer of complexity.